 Services Provided to the Community

 The District is responsible for the maintenance and repair of certain areas within the district boundaries, which include portions of the St. Lucie Business Park, the Villages of Lake Lucie residential community, and includes the maintenance of lakes, a fountain, swales, and preservation wetland areas.
 The entranceway, common area landscaping, street lighting, and general areas in need of improvement are also maintained.
-The day to day operations are handled by the CDD Board, the Field Manager, and the District Management Firm.
+The day to day operations are handled by the CDD Board and the District Management Firm.

 Storm Water Management System